lydavid/MusicSearch/docs/all_features.md

 | History | name + disambiguation, entity type, sort name, aliases |

+## History

+See all the pages you've visited, so you can quickly get back to them.

 ## Images

 | Entity        | Supported | Sources                                                                                                                                             |